Hard Drive Interface Cable

 - On one of cable sockets, 28 contacts should be removed, or the wire of a cable connected to it is disconnected.

 For an increase in throughput of the bus in ATA-4 standard, the 80-pin cable has been developed.
-This cable has 40 additional shielding earthed wires alternating through one between basic signal lines.
+This cable has 40 additional shielding earthed wires alternating through one between primary signal lines.
 Such decision reduces the mutual effect of separate signal conductors to each other, also reduces various hindrances and pickups on a cable that is necessary at work in Ultra DMA-3 mode and above.
 In 80-pin cable, there is no connection with a 34th conductor of a socket that allows the controller of a motherboard to distinguish it from 40-pin.